-To avoid unnecessary inconvenience for your reentry, we strongly recommend you to talk to an international student advisor and obtain a travel signature prior to your travel.
+To avoid unnecessary inconvenience for your reentry, we strongly recommend you obtain a travel signature prior to your travel from your advisor.
 All the international student advisors at Augsburg University are Designated School Official (DSO) who can sign these documents.

 What documents does an F-1 student need to reenter the U.S.?

 According to U.S. Immigration and Custom Enforcement (ICE), the basic documents for an F-1 student’s reentry to the U.S. after traveling abroad for less than 5 months are listed below: